bakdata/citus-k8s-membership-manager/README.md

 # citus-k8s-membership-manager

+This project implements the citus membership-manager for kubernetes.
+Currently, the membership-manager monitors the pods in the current namespace and registers or unregisters worker pods at the master node when they are added or removed.

 ## Setup

 First, it is recommended to create a dedicated namespace for the membership-member or if your citus cluster is already running you can reuse this namespace.
 Furthermore, you have to create a service account allowing the membership-manager to list all pods in the current namespace.